Thisisamulya/Stop-watch/README.md

 # Stop-watch

-A stop watch developed using JavaSript
+A stop watch developed using JavaScript

 🔗 Link for the application is provided in the "About" section of the repository 😊